Prince George’s County Jail and Courts Information

 Whether incarceration facilities wish to admit it or not, all phone calls are monitored, so someone is listening to the conversation.
 Even though what inmates talk about with their attorney is confidential, officers are likely still going to monitor it.
 If the state’s attorney or anyone else is going to listen to a conversation about trial strategies, facts, and witnesses, it is not something that they want to do in any other fashion but in person.
 The attorney has to go to the detention center, be there during the visiting hours that are available, and see the defendant.

 There are constraints when it comes to these meetings with a lawyer.
 For one, conversations are often made in a small room.
 Attorneys have to clear video and other equipment through security which takes time and forces quick exchanges between attorneys and defendants.
 The lawyer will often work with the constraints of the situation and will try to meet with the defendant as often as possible.

-The Booking Process in Prince George’s County
+What Is The Booking Process in Prince George’s County?

 The booking in Prince George’s County could be done in a number of ways.
 Once someone is arrested, they could be detained and then brought before the commissioner.
 Eventually, they are brought before the magistrate.
 At some point, a decision is made on their bond conditions.
 The decision is whether they are going to release the person on their own recognizance, release the person with some conditions, release them on bond, or hold them without bond.

 If a judge decides they are going to hold the person without bond, the person would be transferred to the Prince George’s County Detention Center in Upper Marlboro.
 Their bond or bail hearing would be the following day.
 All the bond hearings are done through the closed caption.
 Upon concluding, the person could leave.
 To learn more about bond and other Prince George’s County jail and courts information, contact a seasoned attorney.

 What to Expect When Taken to Jail in Prince George’s County